[NOT COMPATIBLE WITH COSMOS BRAND SUBLIMATION INK!]

 For best outcome, use old school black ink or very dark colors for a total retro look!

-Our 2.5" x 4" Tan Faux Leather rounded rectangle hat patch sublimation blanks features an embedded black stitching look all around.
+Our 2.5" x 4" Gray, Tan or Sanstone Faux Leather rounded rectangle hat patch sublimation blanks features an embedded black stitching look all around.
 They also have a aged textured appearance for that legit leather look is a great that add some retro style to any hat or jacket.
 Ours have glue paper on the back side which heats up for you to attach to your hat or garment.
 Neat!
 Our PU leather round hat patches are sublimation ready!

 Perfect for hats, jackets, backpacks and other garments.